apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Allows for the customization of configuration values for each instance within a component.
+<p>Allows for the customization of configuration values for each instance within a Component.
 An Instance represent a single replica (Pod and associated K8s resources like PVCs, Services, and ConfigMaps).
 While instances typically share a common configuration as defined in the ClusterComponentSpec, they can require unique settings in various scenarios:</p>
 <p>For example:
-- A database component might require different resource allocations for primary and secondary instances, with primaries needing more resources.
+- A database Component might require different resource allocations for primary and secondary instances, with primaries needing more resources.
-- During a rolling upgrade, a component may first update the image for one or a few instances, and then update the remaining instances after verifying that the updated instances are functioning correctly.</p>
+- During a rolling upgrade, a Component may first update the image for one or a few instances, and then update the remaining instances after verifying that the updated instances are functioning correctly.</p>
 <p>InstanceTemplate allows for specifying these unique configurations per instance.
 Each instance&rsquo;s name is constructed using the pattern: $(component.name)-$(template.name)-$(ordinal),